Project Description

 Design 2: Calculate the circumference of the barrel at the widest point where it will sit inside the stand.
 We measured the first ribbed ring on our barrel that sat below the spigot (so that the stand would not interfere with it) and got 67".
 Divide this by pi (3.14) to get the diameter; on our barrel this was 21.34" which still fit nicely inside the same 22" stand from design 1.

-2. How tall does your stand need to be?
+For design 2: Measure the circumference - How tall does your stand need to be?

 If your rain barrel is on level ground and the area you need to water is at the same elevation or lower, then the height of 21" of this stand should be sufficient.
-However, if you plan to try and water anything uphill from your barrel, then this is probably not the stand design for you.
+However, if you plan to try and water anything uphill from your barrel, then this is probably not the stand design for you. - What lumber do you want to use?The project time estimate does not take into account gathering materials.
+It took my partner a couple of hours to break down some large pallets and another hour to pull out the nails; but it saved us a lot of money.

 Removing nails from salvaged lumber